-The Audit Committee has proposed that the Board of Directors consider the reappointment of Miss Varaporn Vorathitikul, of PricewaterhouseCoopers ABAS Limited, to be the company's statutory auditor for 2022.
+The Audit Committee has proposed that the Board of Directors consider the reappointment of PricewaterhouseCoopers ABAS Limited, to be the company's statutory auditor for 2023.
 This nomination will be proposed to the Annual General Meeting of Shareholders for confirmation.

-Suchad Chiaranussati Chairman of Audit Committee
+Dr. Veerathai Santiprabhob Chairman of Audit Committee